kubedb/docs/docs/setup/monitoring/overview.md

 ## Next Steps

 - Learn how to monitor KubeDB operator using built-in Prometheus from [here](/docs/setup/monitoring/builtin.md).
-- Learn how to monitor KubeDB operator using CoreOS Prometheus operator from [here](/docs/setup/monitoring/coreos.md).
+- Learn how to monitor KubeDB operator using Prometheus operator from [here](/docs/setup/monitoring/coreos.md).